null

 • 10.00 CT and up

-Price differs by percentage between weight classes, and so the best value diamonds are close to the upper limit of the weight class below your target.
+Price differs by percentage between weight classes, so the best-value diamonds are close to the upper limit of the weight class below your target.
 For example, a 0.94 Carat diamond will look very similar to a 1.00 Carat diamond but will cost between 8 - 20% less (when color, clarity, and cut are the same).

 Question: Is Carat the Size of a Diamond?

-Answer: While it is often confused with the size, carat is the weight of a diamond.
+Answer: While it is often confused with the size, a carat is the weight of a diamond.
 While the size of one carat is the equivalent of 200 milligrams, it is usually communicated in terms of "points."
 Diamonds are measured based on a 100-point scale.
-Therefore, a .50 carat diamond is also referred to as a 50 point or 1/2 carat diamond.
+Therefore, a .50 carat diamond is also called a 50 point or 1/2 carat diamond.

 Question: How is the Size of a Diamond Determined?